beamable/FederatedInventory/README.md

 }
 ```

 The important thing to emphasize here is the `id` argument.
 It's the same external user id that you return from the `Authenticate` method.
-If you wan't to access the player's id in the Beamable system, you can use `this.Context.UserId`
+If you want to access the player's id in the Beamable system, you can use `this.Context.UserId`
 As an example, you can use the wallet address as an external user identifier when implementing blockchain federation.

 ### 2. `StartInventoryTransaction` implementation